Back from the dead: AT2019aalc as a candidate repeating TDE in an AGN: The transient event: AT2019aalc

 \section{The transient event: AT2019aalc}

-An analysis of the infrared properties of AT2019dsg and AT2019fdr revealed a strong reverberation signal i.e. the infrared dust echo, known as reprocessed emission of optical/UV photons in the infrared by hot dust around the SMBH, at a distance of $0.1-1$\,pc \citep{2016ApJ...828L..14J,2016ApJ...832..188D, 2016MNRAS.458..575L, 2021SSRv..217...63V,2021ApJ...911...31J, Lancel}.
+An analysis of the infrared properties of AT2019dsg and AT2019fdr revealed a strong reverberation signal, particularly an the infrared dust echo, stemming from reprocessed emission of optical/UV photons to the infrared by interaction with hot dust around the SMBH, at a distance of $0.1-1$\,pc \citep{2016ApJ...828L..14J,2016ApJ...832..188D, 2016MNRAS.458..575L, 2021SSRv..217...63V,2021ApJ...911...31J, Lancel}.
 In addition to the exceptionally high infrared luminosities of these transients, the neutrino detection times appear to be temporally consistent with the infrared luminosity peaks \citep{Bran,Tywin}.
 This discovery motivated a systematic search for neutrino emission using an extended sample of black hole flares \citep{Lancel}.
-This archival search revealed the nuclear transient AT2019aalc with a powerful optical flare and dust echo emission in spatial coincidence with the high-energy neutrino event, IC191119A \citep{2019GCN.26258....1I} detected by the IceCube Observatory.
+This archival search revealed the nuclear transient AT2019aalc, with a powerful optical flare and dust echo emission in spatial coincidence with the high-energy neutrino event, IC191119A \citep{2019GCN.26258....1I}, detected by the IceCube Observatory.

-The host galaxy of AT2019aalc (2MASX J15241665+0451192) is a barred spiral (SBa) galaxy hosting an active nucleus \citep{{2013AJ....146..151O}}.
-Based on its Sloan Digital Sky Survey \citep[SDSS:][]{sdssdr7} spectrum it was further classified as a broad-line Seyfert-1 galaxy \citep{2013ApJ...763..133T,2019ApJS..243...21L}.
-The galaxy was detected in archival radio sky surveys e.g., the Very Large Array Faint Images of the Radio Sky at Twenty-cm \citep[VLA FIRST:][]{1998AJ....115.1693C}.
-Fig.~\ref{pic:overlay} shows the Pan-STARRS \citep{2016arXiv161205560C} i-band optical image of the galaxy together with the contours of the FIRST radio data (at $1.4$\,GHz) and the position of the X-ray counterpart detected by \textit{Swift}/XRT in $2023/2024$.
-The galaxy is not present in any X-ray catalogs prior to the optical discovery of the transient in $2019$.